spectrocloud/librarium/packages/docs/content/04-clusters/2-azure-clusters.md

 The following steps need to be performed to provision a new VMware cluster:-

 * Provide the basic cluster information like name, description and tags.
-Tags are currently not propagated to the VMs deployed on the cloud/data center environments.
 * Select a cluster profile created for the Azure environment.
 The profile definition will be used as the cluster construction template.
 * Review and override pack parameters as desired.
 By default, parameters for all packs are set with values defined in the cluster profile.
 * Provide Azure Cloud account and placement information.